srackham/flux-backbone-todo/README.md

 discussion](http://stackoverflow.com/questions/21709905/can-i-avoid-forceupdate-when-using-react-with-backbone)
 explains the issue and, if necessary, strategies to resolve it.
-React does a great job of DOM update optimization so I would stick with the simplicity of using `forceUpdate` until confronted with a real use case to the contrary.
+React does a great job of DOM update optimization so I would stick with the simplicity of using `forceUpdate` until confronted with a real use-case to the contrary.

+`TodoStore` collection and `TodoItem` models are passed a Flux dispatcher when they are instantiated. `TodoItem` models are instantiated by the Backbone Collection `add` method which passes the dispatcher option to the `TodoItem` model's `initialize` function.

 ## Building and Running